pierrerolland/mosapic/README.md

 # Install

-Just download the `mosapic` binary to your `/usr/local/bin` and make it executable.
+Just download the `mosapic` binary from the Releases section to your `/usr/local/bin` and make it executable.

 # Usage